What Is a Vet Assistant and What Do Vet Assistants Do?

 How Much Do Vet Assistants Make?

 The salary for veterinary assistants varies by experience level, region, employer, and even data source.
-Since this profession requires minimal formal qualifications, the average annual salary is somewhat lower than the average for all occupations ($58,260).
-By illustration, in 2022, the Bureau of Labor Statistics (BLS) found that among 98,970 veterinary assistants and laboratory animal caretakers nationwide, the annual average salary was $34,490.
+Since this profession requires minimal formal qualifications, the average annual salary is somewhat lower than the average for all occupations ($65,470).
+The Bureau of Labor Statistics (BLS May 2023) found that the annual average salary of 115,770 veterinary assistants and laboratory animal caretakers nationwide was $37,310—the latest data available as of June 2024.

-National annual salary percentiles for vet assistants in 2022 were as follows:
+National annual salary percentiles for vet assistants in 2021 were:

 Range Annual Salary